1.3 Time Evolution#

 Key Concepts#

-• Larmor precession and Rabi oscillations: A spin in a static field precesses at the Larmor frequency; a resonant drive induces Rabi oscillations between energy levels.
+• Larmor precession and Rabi oscillations: Static magnetic field causes spin precession; resonant driving induces oscillations between energy levels.

 Learning Objectives#

-• Derive the Schrödinger equation from the unitarity requirement and the concept of a Hermitian generator.
+• Derive the Schrödinger equation from unitarity requirements and Hermitian generators.

-• Solve the time-dependent Schrödinger equation for qubit Hamiltonians (spin precession, Rabi driving).
+• Solve time-dependent Schrödinger equations for qubit Hamiltonians.

 Project#